nihole/wikigraph/README.md

 This method is called  [wave analysis](https://habr.com/ru/post/506670/) .
 With this approach, logical chains are created, consisting of arguments (nodes) for and against the main statement (root node).
 It looks like a wave.
 Therefore, we will call this logical chain as a **wave**.

-The idea behind this project is to describe this structure in a YAML file and use a wiki repository for articles related to nodes.
+The idea behind this project is to describe this structure in a YAML file and use a github repository wiki for articles related to nodes.
 A graph is automatically generated from this YAML file.

 Example: